 When a startup appears with a grandiose idea or innovative vision, not everything runs smoothly for them as well.
 So, what potential challenges the fintech companies encounter in their way to success?
 And what shall the industry do to overcome these?

 For many years now, professionals worldwide argue that the development of AI and robotic technologies will take jobs from humans.
-The tendency today, however, shows the opposite: the tech market has caused the creation of more workplaces for the professionals to be involved in the software development and hardware production rather than taking those jobs.
+The tendency today, however, shows the opposite: the tech market has caused the creation of more workplaces for the professionals to be involved in software development and hardware production rather than taking those jobs.
 Of course, less well-educated people, whose jobs are most likely to be automated in the future, have encountered a decrease in wages due to the over-supply of the workforce.
 On the opposite, the wages are growing for those individuals that are well educated, study constantly, and participate in various webinars, conferences, master-classes, etc. JPMorgan Chase’s CEO, Jamies Dimon described this situation as follows:

 “Unfortunately, too many people are stuck in low-skill jobs that have no future and too many businesses cannot find the skilled workers they need.”

-With the development of the IT industry, many companies have implemented corporate learning for heir senior staff members to help them grow and develop their skillset and withstand the competition with younger peers.
-With the fintech, being a comparatively young industry, it still faces a shortage in a skilled workforce to satisfy the demand to the fullest extent.
+With the development of the IT industry, many companies have implemented corporate learning for their senior staff members to help them grow and develop their skillset and withstand the competition with younger peers.
+With fintech, being a comparatively young industry, it still faces a shortage in a skilled workforce to satisfy the demand to the fullest extent.
 Thus, only those who are quick-learning and flexible are most likely to succeed in this changing and crazy world.

 The occurrence of new industries or their domain requires an immediate reaction from the governments that will regulate the legal side of that domain and establish a scope of laws to protect the target users from the potential risks.
 The development of the internet, social media, and different applications have caused numerous revisions of the existing legislation to keep up with the new rules.
 The governments aiming to protect the personal data of their citizens have had to set the boundaries for the companies that operate with personal data to limit their powers, hence, ensure that no third-party (without a due authority) can access these data.
-That was the main reason why the European governments have adopted the GDPR aiming at protect the intellectual property and other personal sensitive data users grant access to while using different apps and services.
+That was the main reason why the European governments have adopted the GDPR aiming to protect the intellectual property and other personal sensitive data users grant access to while using different apps and services.

 In the fintech domain, the issue of data security is at its highest, since it deals with the personal assets of an individual or a corporation.
 That is the key reason why fintech companies utilize all possible services to provide the respective security level with several authorization steps.